-Valitacell is led by an experienced team with significant experience in the healthcare industry, in establishing and managing start-up companies, in developing and concluding exclusive IVD supplier contracts to major multinational companies, and in leading companies to successful exits.
+Valitacell is led by an experienced team with significant experience in the healthcare industry, in establishing and managing start-up companies, and in developing and concluding exclusive IVD supplier contracts to major multinational companies.

 Terry McWade - cEO